-The Jarislowsky Fellows, along with the course instructors, Dr. Brendon Larson (Professor and Associate Dean – Undergraduate Studies, Faculty of Environment) and Dr. Angela Carter (Associate Director, Arts First, Assistant Professor, Political Science) aim to equip students with the critical skills and know-how so as to be prepared to engage in shaping the future of nature.
+The Jarislowsky Fellows, along with the course instructors, Dr. Brendon Larson (Professor and Associate Dean – Undergraduate Studies, Faculty of Environment) and Dr. Angela Carter (Associate Director, Arts First, Associate Professor, Political Science) aim to equip students with the critical skills and know-how so as to be prepared to engage in shaping the future of nature.

 Burtynsky’s distinctions include the TED Prize, The Outreach award at the Rencontres d’Arles, the Roloff Beny Book award, and the Rogers Best Canadian Film Award.
 He sits on the board of directors for CONTACT: Toronto’s International Photography Festival, and The Ryerson Gallery and Research Center.
 In 2006 he was awarded the title of Officer of the Order of Canada; in 2016 he received the Governor General’s Award in Visual and Media Arts.
 In 2018 he was named Photo London's Master of Photography and the Mosaic Institute's Peace Patron.
 Most recently he was honoured with the 2019 Arts & Letters Award at the Canadian Association of New York’s annual Maple Leaf Ball.
 He currently holds eight honorary degrees.